Vita

 Artistic vision

-With my artworks, I would like to invite you as a viewer to immerse yourself in this magical moment of creative stillness, to feel your intuition and to bring it into the “now” as a creative force.”
+To feel your intuition and bring it into the “now” as a creative force.”

 Artistic Sources of inspiration